szeckirjr/university-explorer/README.md

 - TypeScript
 - TailwindCSS
 - Headless UI
+- Vitest
 - Git

 ## Testing

-I chose to add tests using Jest, a framework I am familiar with, not because I think these tests are really proving anything, but because I wanted to ensure that no matter how simple of an application, there should always be some sort of testing to comply with coding best practices.
+I chose to add tests using Vitest, not because I think these tests are extensive or really proving anything, but because I wanted to ensure that no matter how simple of an application, there should always be some sort of testing to comply with coding best practices.
-To run the tests, execute these commands:
+To run the tests, execute:

 ```
 npm run test